-A: Any full-time university or college student who is an APICS member is eligible to compete.
+A: Any full-time university or college student, 18 years or older, who is an ASCM member is eligible to compete.
+ASCM student membership is free.
 Both undergraduate and graduate students are allowed, from any academic discipline.
 Most students will have operations management, supply chain, industrial engineering, or an MBA academic background, but this is not a requirement.

 Each team must be made up of 2-4 students.
 There can only be up two winning teams per school.

 A: There are many great reasons to compete in the ASCM Case Competition.
 To name a few:

 - Engagement with the leading professional association for Supply Chain Management and a global leader in business operations consulting.

 - Real-world case problem solving, incorporating technical knowledge as well as ‘soft skills’.